 Pululo in Spanish means short and fat.
-It also is the name of a town in Mozambique.
+It is also the name of a town in Mozambique.
 But here in Bolivia it’s a really interesting drink.

 The first time I tried this was in Trinidad, in the state of Beni (Northeastern Bolivia).
 I had no idea what it was.
 I just knew I liked it and that it was immediately refreshing (and it gets HOT up there in the Amazon!)
 I searched everywhere for this recipe for you and finally found out that it is traditionally from our northernmost state of Pando.

 7 cups of milk